 At the bottom of Huion KAMVAS GT-191, there are OSD buttons to adjust the screen settings, just like any computer monitor.

 Out of the box, you may not get the best colors from Huion KAMVAS GT-191 with default settings.
-In that case, you will need to recalibrate the colors, which is not a hard thing to do.
+In that case, you will need to re-calibrate the colors, which is not a hard thing to do.
+Just choose the “User” preset from the OSD menu, and adjust the colors, I was able to calibrate it by eye to match my other screens a little bit.
+I never tried it, but I bet using some sort of screen calibrator to calibrate the screen can make your life much easier.

 Huion KAMVAS GT-191 supports 8192 level of pressure, I expected to have that much pressure in a Huion product, since Wacom competitors follow suit whenever Wacom does something.
 While that’s nice to have that much pressure, I wouldn’t recommend Huion KAMVAS GT-191 or any pen display to anyone just because of this pressure level.
 It’s just a bonus to the other features of this pen display.
 I totally believe that we already have enough pressure level for our artists needs, maybe in the long term we will need more than 8000 levels, but I don’t see that happening anytime soon.
 I said similar things in my reviews of Wacom products with similar pressure levels, like all Cintiq Pro models, as well as Intuos Pro 2018.